i05nagai/memorandum/language/english_speaking.md

 * archipelago
     * There are four very popular spots to view the archipelago
 * discount
+    * a reduction in the usual price for sth
+    * Students receive a 10 percent discount
+    * he gets a senior citizen discount at the theater
+    * not consider
+        * to decide that sth or sb is not worth consdieration or attention
+        * he discoutned fears about computer programming problems involving the year 2000s as exaggerated
+    * reduce price
 * conform
     * conform to
 * criterion